waltzaround/Cardboard-Asteroids/README.md

 ## Build Instructions

+Note: the StarField *Particle System* must be placed as a child of the CardboardHead and must be set to *Play On Awake*.

 Note: there is currently a bug in the Unity `5.3.2x` audio spatializer which breaks `CardboardAudioListener` and causes crashing on startup: https://github.com/googlesamples/cardboard-unity/issues/150.
 On this version of Unity you will need to disable `CardboardAudioListener` as a workaround.
 This will mean audio will be disabled.